sk2/ank_legacy_v2/doc/source/quickstart.rst

   * .. image:: images/quickstart/setasn4.*

-If the ASN numbers are different between connected nodes, you will get an eBGP peering.
-If the ASN number is the same, the result will be iBGP peering.
+If the asn numbers are different between connected nodes, you will get an eBGP peering.
+If the asn number is the same, the result will be iBGP peering.

 * Save your file in GraphML format when you're done.